Nictiz/Nictiz-testscripts/README.md

 # Nictiz-STU3-testscripts
-HL7 FHIR STU3 testscripts for Nictiz projects
+HL7 FHIR STU3 testscripts for Nictiz projects.

 This repository contains HL7 FHIR STU3 testscripts.
 The FHIR testscripts in this repository are based on the various Nictiz FHIR projects.
+The source materials for these testscripts are maintained [in a separate repository](https://github.com/Nictiz/Nictiz-STU3-testscripts-src).

 The Dutch National ICT institute in the Netherlands (Nictiz) maintains this repository and its contents.